o-krussow/mpi-hash-cracker/README.md

 This is nowhere near as fast as something like hashcat, more a learning exercise than anything else.

 The main idea to this is converting from decimal numbers to base k numbers (where k is the length of the character set that we're using) so that we can arbitrarily "skip forward" different combinations of numbers.
-This makes it very easy to parallelize hashing combinations of characters across an arbitrary number of MPI slots/cores.
-This makes it very easy to use without any consideration of node symmetry or performance.
+This makes it very easy to parallelize hashing combinations of characters across an arbitrary number of MPI slots/cores, so we can use it with little to no consideration of node symmetry or performance.
 Network latency/bandwidth doesn't become a bottleneck because the instances do not communicate with each other, so in theory this should scale up very linearly.

 ## Build
 Make sure that your mpi implementation is loaded: